 Abuse of power has its pitfalls, with a day of reckoning just up ahead.
 Beware...

-Death of Julius Caesar, by Italian artist Vincenzo
+Death of Julius Caesar, by Italian artist

-What is the "Ides of March" and why should anyone beware the day holding such bad news and omens?
+So what is the "Ides of March" and why should anyone beware the day holding such bad news and omens?

 The warning was first given to the Roman Emperor Julius Caesar, whose empire stretched throughout the known world.